MitchellGray100/InferenceServing/README.md

 The Logs page shows recent Kubernetes pod logs for a model deployment.
 It is used when a deployment is loading, restarting, or failing and you need the raw vLLM startup/runtime output.
-The page supports selecting a refresh interval and links back to the model deployment page so debugging can move between live status, jobs, and logs.
+The page supports selecting how many recent log lines to fetch and links back to the model deployment page so debugging can move between live status, jobs, and logs.

 ## CLI